parse-community/docs/_includes/ios/geopoints.md

 var pizzaPlacesInSF = query.findObjects()
 </code></pre>

-You can query for whether an object `PFGeoPoint` lies within or on a polygon of `Parse.GeoPoint`
+You can query for whether an object's `PFGeoPoint` lies within or on a polygon formed of `Parse.GeoPoint`:

 <pre><code class="objectivec">
 PFGeoPoint *geoPoint1 = [PFGeoPoint geoPointWithLatitude:10.0 longitude:20.0];